Reading time: 5 minutes

 True

-Where can I buy a SIM card?
+Where can I buy a SIM card in Thailand?

 When you arrive in Thailand, the major airports (like Bangkok’s Don Mueang and Suvarnabhumi as well as Chiang Mai and Phuket) should have booths on site for each provider.
 The tourist packages are easy to obtain when you arrive, however the packages are mostly for those only staying a week or so.
 If you want to get away from the bustling airports, or want an extended deal, head to the retail shops outside of the airport once you’re settled.